 Twitter Changes Home Pages To Give Timeline Of Top Tweets

-Twitter's home page has been updated on mobile and desktop versions to give not-logged-in users a taste of what's new in their country.
+Twitter's home page has been updated on mobile and desktop versions to give not-logged-in users a taste of what's new in their countries.

 Not signed into Twitter?
 Not everyone is — and Twitter recognizes that it can still create a custom user experience when one is not seeing tweets from people they follow.